 Scientists have begun to believe that we humans spent many millions of years of our evolutionary development living a semi-aquatic existence.
 Not as a strange, gilled half-man, half-fish creature, but as an aquatic ape.
 Standing on two legs in the shallows in order to breathe and evade land-bound predators, our hairy forebears used their hands to gather a bounty of easily harvested food, high in protein and omega oils that helped to facilitate brain development.
 As a theory, the idea of the aquatic ape helps to explain the layer of subcutaneous fat we have under our skin to keep us warm; the way our finger-tips wrinkle after extended time in the water, making it easier to grip things underwater; and, of course, the famous ‘mammalian dive reflex’, which enables us to freedive deeper, safer and longer.
 Studies have also shown that if trained early enough, our eyes can adapt to seeing underwater, and we know that if babies are immersed in water their eyes open, their epiglottis closes and they can ‘swim’ back up to the surface.
 (We will be exploring the mammalian dive reflex in more depth, pun intended, in a later chapter.)

 In terms of our more recent history, we know for a fact that humans have been freediving for food for at least 8,000 years.
 Archaeologists investigating the mummified remains of the Chinchorian, an ancient peoples that lived circa 6,000BC in what is today Chile, found them to have suffered from exostosis, the condition where the bones of the ear canal start to grow across the opening to help protect the eardrum from repeated exposure to cold water.
-It’s a condition known in modern parlance as ‘surfers ear’, though divers, surfers and kayakers are equally likely to suffer from it – as is anyone who’s repeatedly dunked underwater.
+It’s a condition known in modern parlance as ‘surfers ear’, though divers, surfers, and kayakers are equally likely to suffer from it – as is anyone who’s repeatedly dunked underwater.
 The Chinchorian and their ilk weren’t freediving for pleasure, though, but for food and goods to trade.
 Pearls and sponges were among the first underwater items to find value amongst in-land societies and those without the skills with which to dive for them.
-In 332 BC, Alexander the Great famously used freedivers to dismantle the underwater booms preventing his ships from entering the harbour during the siege of Tyre.
+In 332 BC, Alexander the Great famously used freedivers to dismantle the underwater booms preventing his ships from entering the harbor during the siege of Tyre.

 Sponge Divers and The Birth Of Modern Diving